At a glance: Start measuring the campaigns of your clients by setting up an Agency account.

 - your af_prt (What's your af_prt and where to find it),

 - your actual campaign name that follows your agency’s naming convention.

 For example, if your af_prt is AgencyX, your campaign name may look like this:

-- Agency campaigns in SKAdNetwork are always transparent and the identity of the ad network running the campaign is not masked from the advertiser.
-Consider that starting iOS 15, the advertiser (app owner) can opt-in to directly receive a copy of the postback.
+- Agency campaigns in SKAdNetwork are always transparent and the identity of the ad network running the campaign is not masked from the marketer.
+Consider that starting iOS 15, the marketer (app owner) can opt-in to directly receive a copy of the postback.

-- You must ask the advertiser to turn on the ad network Partner activation setting in the integration tab.
+- You must ask the marketer to turn on the ad network Partner activation setting in the integration tab.
 If you don't do so, the ad network won't get postbacks related to SKAN campaigns.
 Note!
-This is in addtion to the Partner activation setting that you can access in the user interface.
+This is in addition to the Partner activation setting that you can access in the user interface.

 What else you can do

 - Measure user retention

 - Use in-app events to optimize your campaigns